openstack/diskimage-builder/diskimage_builder/elements/pip-and-virtualenv/README.rst

 Source install
 ==============

+.. note:: For source installs this element setups and Python 2 and
+          Python 3 environments.
+This means it will bring in python2 packages, so isn't appropriate if you want a python3 only environment.

+.. note:: Source install is considered deprecated for several reasons.
+          Because it makes for a hetrogenous environment between distro packaged tools and upstream it means the final images create bespoke environments that make standarised testing difficult.
+The tricks used around holding packages to overwrite them cause difficulty for users of images.
+This also brings in Python 2 unconditonally, something not wanted on modern Python 3 only distributions.

-Source install is the default.
+Source install is the default on most platforms for historical purposes.
+The current exception(s) are RHEL8 and CentOS 8.

 If the source installtype is used, ``pip`` and ``virtualenv`` are installed from the latest upstream releases.

-Source installs from these tools are not name-spaced.
-It is inconsistent across platforms if the first or last install gets to own common scripts like ``/usr/bin/pip`` and ``virtualenv``.
+Source installs from upstream releases are not name-spaced.
+It is inconsistent across platforms if the first or last install will own common scripts like ``/usr/bin/pip`` and ``virtualenv``.

 To avoid inconsistency, we firstly install the packaged python 2